Why Is There Good Versus Evil in the World?

-- God loves the world and doesn’t want anyone to die (John 3:16).
+- God loves the world and doesn’t want anyone to experience the consequence of evil—death (John 3:16).

 - The only way to get rid of sin and evil from our lives is to believe in Jesus and ask Him to clean us up (Isaiah 1:16–19).

-- If we confess our sins, God will forgive us and take away all the evil from our lives (1 John 1:9).
+- If we confess our sins, God will forgive us and help us overcome the evil in our lives (1 John 1:9).

-- If we love Jesus and decide to obey Him, He can and will keep us from falling into evil and sin again (John 14:15; Jude 1:24).
+- As we build a relationship with Jesus and live within the boundaries of that relationship, He keeps us from falling into evil and sin again (John 14:15; Jude 1:24).

 - Evil will be destroyed in the end, and it will never, ever come again (Nahum 1:9).